Alamein line

-The Alamein line is a commuter railway line in the city of Melbourne, Victoria, Australia.
-Operated by Metro Trains Melbourne, it is the city's second shortest metropolitan railway line at 14.9 km.
+The Alamein line is a commuter railway line on the Melbourne metropolitan railway network serving the city of Melbourne in Victoria, Australia.
+Operated by Metro Trains Melbourne, the line is coloured dark blue and is one of the four lines that constitute the Burnley group.
+It is the city's second shortest metropolitan railway line at 14.9 km.
 The line runs from Flinders Street station in central Melbourne to Alamein station in the east, serving 18 stations via Burnley, Camberwell, Riversdale, and Ashburton.

-The line operates for approximately 19 hours a day (from approximately 5:00 am to around 12:00 am) with 24 hour service available on Friday and Saturday nights.
-During peak hour, headways of up to 15 minutes are operated with services every 10-30 minutes during off-peak hours.
+The line operates for approximately 19 hours a day (from approximately 5:00 am to around 12:00 am) with all-night service on Fridays and Saturdays.
+During peak hours, headways of up to 15 minutes are operated with services every 10–30 minutes during off-peak hours.
 Trains on the Alamein line run with one or two three-car formations of X'Trapolis 100 trainsets.

 Sections of the Alamein line opened as early as 1898, with the line fully extended to Alamein by 1948.
-The Alamein line was originally part of the Outer Circle line which operated from 1890 till its closure in 1897.
-The line was built to connect Melbourne with the suburbs towns of Camberwell and Ashburton, amongst others previously served by the Outer Circle line.
+The Alamein line was originally part of the Outer Circle line which operated from 1890 until its closure in 1897.
+The line was built to connect Melbourne with the suburb towns of Camberwell and Ashburton, amongst others previously served by the Outer Circle line.
 Minor upgrades have occurred since its opening, including historical level crossing removal works and regular infrastructure upgrades.